 See how much music you have in common.
 If you have songs in your collection that you haven't rated yet, your friends provide default rating information you can use for contextual retrieval.
 The "rcv" tab shows how many default ratings you've received.
 The "snd" tab shows how many default ratings they have received from you.
 If you remove a friend, their default ratings are also removed.
 When you play a song, any default rating information for that song becomes yours.

-See what your friends have shared recently and get automatic recommendations from your friends matching your current listening parameters.
+See what your friends have shared recently.
+Get automatic recommendations matching their ratings to your listening parameters.